Installing the Wazuh indexer step by step

 indexer-security-init.sh

-script on any Wazuh indexer node to load the new certificates information and start the cluster.# /usr/share/wazuh-indexer/bin/indexer-security-init.sh
+script on any Wazuh indexer node to load the new certificates information and start the single-node or multi-node cluster.# /usr/share/wazuh-indexer/bin/indexer-security-init.sh

 Note